 A quick review of Automated Parking concepts

 Mechanical Parking System is a concept first introduced in 1905 in France and in 1920 in the US.
 It refers to the idea of parking as many cars as possible in a minimized area, using a mechanical structure.
-However not all mechanical parking solutions are actually ‘Automated’.
-We call them all ‘mechanical parking’ but we distinguish them by Manual / Semi / Fully automated.
-The electro mechanical part may be similar but the design, concept and users experience is entirely different.
+However, not all mechanical parking solutions are actually ‘Automated’.
+We call them all ‘mechanical parking’ but we distinguish them by Manual / Semi Automated / Fully automated.
+The electro-mechanical part may be similar but the design, concept and users-experience are entirely different.

 The different types of Mechanical Parking